seu-seo/seu-seo.github.io/about.md

 # About

-Sue Seo is currently pursuing a part-time master’s degree in IT Management at KAIST while working at TikTok in Trust&Safety.
+Seungyeon is currently pursuing a part-time master’s degree in IT Management at KAIST while working at TikTok in Trust&Safety.
 Her work focuses on content policy operations, cross-functional project management, and process improvement across regional and global teams.
 She is particularly interested in how technology, data, and scalable systems can improve operational efficiency and support better decision-making in complex organizations.

 Before moving into project management, she worked in content quality at TikTok, building hands-on experience in platform operations and policy-related workflows.
 Earlier in her career, she gained exposure to M&A coordination, strategic partnerships, and corporate environments across both Korea and the United States.
 These experiences shaped her interest in cross-functional collaboration, structured problem-solving, and technology-enabled business transformation.